rohitchavan-git/java8InterviewCQ/README.md

 32. **Calculate the age of a person in years**

     Write a Java 8 program to calculate the age of a person in years given their birthday.

+33. **Extract unique matching strings from String array**

+    Write a Java 8 program to extract Unique String starting with "#" from the String array Using Java Streams.